Microsoft/azure-docs.pt-pt/articles/connectors/connectors-create-api-mq.md

 ## <a name="connector-reference"></a>Referência do conector

-Para obter detalhes técnicos sobre ações e limites, descritos pela descrição do Conector Swagger, consulte a página de [referência](/connectors/mq/)do conector .
+Para mais detalhes técnicos, tais como ações e limites, descritos no ficheiro Swagger do conector, reveja a [página de referência do conector](/connectors/mq/).

 ## <a name="next-steps"></a>Passos seguintes